landonia/java-tech-test/INTERVIEWER-README.md

 **Only the code under _com.postman_ can be modified by the candidate - the other packages are simulating library code**

+## Setup

+I recommend using a service like replit.com for the interview as this will make collaboration much easier.

+In replit, you can create a new project using the Github project.
+You just have to login and select this repository.
+The `.replit` file is already present, so just accept the settings when it asks you for the run command etc.

+### Branching

+Create a new branch from master for the candidate using the branch naming `candidate/{name}` and at the end of the interview make sure that their code is committed.

 ### PART 1

 * How long is it taking to run the billing cycle?

-  * We are looking for them to add a basic timer to the _**PostmanBillingServiceTest**_ that will print the amount of time it takes to execute.
+  * We are looking for them to add a basic timer.
+They can do this by creating a new Billing service and wrapping the __PostmanBillingService__.
+The _bill()_ method should print the amount of time it takes to execute.

 * What is the maximum time you would expect the test to run for?